Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 ```
 <br /><br />

-The revalidate property should be set to the longest acceptable or most comfortable time period for content updates to show up for end users on the site; another way looking at this value is “how long should stale content show up for end users of the site.”
-There may be multiple considerations about the “life time” of content that impact other parts of the organization outside of content authors, such as legal requirements and statements.
+The revalidate property should be set to the longest acceptable or most comfortable time period for content updates to show up for end users on the site; another way of looking at this value is “how long should stale content show up for end users of the site.”
+There may be multiple considerations about the “lifetime” of content that impact other parts of the organization outside of content authors, such as legal requirements and statements.

-For more details on configuring ISR and SSG, please see the [Publishing, Cache Revalidation and SSG](/learn/accelerate/xmcloud/implementation/project-architecture/publishing-cache-isr.md) recipe.
+For more details on configuring ISR and SSG, please see the [Publishing, Cache Revalidation, and SSG](/learn/accelerate/xmcloud/implementation/project-architecture/publishing-cache-isr.md) recipe.

 ### Streamline Your Builds

-One side effect of Static Site Generation is that the time to generate all the pages in your site will increase the time it takes to build the Next.js application.
-By default, the `GraphqlSitemapServicePlugin` fetch all pages in your site.
+One side effect of Static Site Generation is that the time to generate all the pages on your site will increase the time it takes to build the Next.js application.
+By default, the `GraphqlSitemapServicePlugin` fetches all pages in your site.
 If you use the multisite plugin, this will fetch all pages in all sites in your instance.

 To improve your build performance, you can [customize the build time static paths](https://doc.sitecore.com/xmc/en/developers/jss/latest/jss-xmc/customize-build-time-static-paths-in-jss-next-js-apps.html).
 The linked documentation will take you through the required steps to achieve this.